 Digital visualisation of the above stages, aiming at wide dissemination of the acquired knowledge through the use of digital tools.

-The project 'Genesis' is funded by the Hellenic Foundation for Research and Innovation [ELIDEK], within the framework of the call ‘Support of University Professors and Researchers’, and will last for three years, 2020-2023.
+The project 'Genesis' is funded by the Hellenic Foundation for Research and Innovation [ELIDEK], within the framework of the call ‘Support of University Professors and Researchers’, and will last for four years, 2020-2024.